 - 1. Shall facilitate the timely evacuation and relocation of occupants from the area of origin. - 2.
 Shall be independent of exhaust systems under Chapter 5 of the IMC. - 3.
 Duration of operation in accordance with Section 909.4.6. - 4.
 The pressurization method shall be permitted and shall provide a minimum of 24 air changes per hour of exhaust, and 20 air changes per hour of makeup, and shall comply with Section 909.6.
-If the pressurization method is not utilized, the exhaust method shall be provided and shall comply with Section 909.8.

-408.9.3 Corridors.
-Egress corridors within smoke compartments shall be kept free and clear of smoke.

-414.6.2 Other regulations.
-The installation, repair, upgrade, and closure of underground and aboveground storage tanks subject to the Facility and Aboveground Storage Tank (AST) Regulation (9VAC25-91) and Underground Storage Tanks: Technical Standards and Corrective Action Requirements (9VAC25-580) shall be governed by those regulations, which are hereby incorporated by reference to be an enforceable part of this code.
-Where differences occur between the provisions of this code and the incorporated provisions of 9VAC25-91 and 9VAC25-580, the provisions of 9VAC25-91 and 9VAC25-580 shall apply.
-Provisions of the International Fire Code addressing closure of such tanks that are subject to 9VAC25-91 and 9VAC25-580 shall not be applicable.

-Change footnote "b" of Table 428.3 of the IBC to read:
+If the pressurization method is not utilized, the exhaust method shall be provided and shall comply with Section 909.8. - 408.9.3 Corridors.
+Egress corridors within smoke compartments shall be kept free and clear of smoke. - G. Add Section 414.6.2 to the IBC to read: - 414.6.2 Other regulations.
+The installation, repair, upgrade, and closure of underground and aboveground storage tanks subject to the Virginia State Water Control Board regulations 9VAC25-91 and 9VAC25-580 shall be governed by those regulations, which are hereby incorporated by reference to be an enforceable part of this code.
+Where differences occur between the provisions of this code and the incorporated provisions of the State Water Control Board regulations, the provisions of the State Water Control Board regulations shall apply.
+Provisions of the International Fire Code addressing closure of such tanks that are subject to the Virginia State Water Control Board regulations 9VAC25-91 and 9VAC25-580 shall not be applicable. - H. Change footnote "b" of Table 428.3 of the IBC to read: - b.

-b.
 Shall include walls, floors, ceilings, and construction supporting the floor of the laboratory suite necessary to provide separation from other portions of the building.
-Fire barriers shall be constructed in accordance with Section 707, and horizontal assemblies shall be constructed in accordance with Section 711.
+Fire barriers shall be constructed in accordance with Section 707, and horizontal assemblies shall be constructed in accordance with Section 711. - I. Delete Section 428.3.3 of the IBC.

-428.3.7 Ventilation.
+- J. Change Section 428.3.7 of the IBC to read: - 428.3.7 Ventilation.
 Ventilation shall be in accordance with the Virginia Mechanical Code.
-The design and installation of ducts from chemical fume hoods shall be in accordance with NFPA 91.
+The design and installation of ducts from chemical fume hoods shall be in accordance with NFPA 91. - K. Add IBC Section 429 to read:

-Add IBC Section 429 Manufactured Homes and Industrialized Buildings.
+Section 429 Manufactured Homes and Industrialized Buildings.